dxw/contracts/agreements/general-cyber.md

     6.  dxw cyber will take all reasonably practical steps to protect and prevent the disclosure of client data.

-        [TODO think this line is the data processor stuff, if required]
+        [TODO is this the place for the data processor stuff, if required?]

 6. ### General enquiries
-    1. Where your project is longer than one month in duration and involves the payment of a regular monthly invoice, you may contact us as necessary with enquiries or questions of a general security nature.
+    1. Where the duration of the Work is more than one month in duration and involves the payment of a regular monthly invoice, you may contact us as necessary with enquiries or questions of a general security nature.

     2. As far as is practical, we will give advice or comments that we hope may be of assistance at no additional cost.